 What is normal hearing?

 People with normal hearing can hear very quiet sounds such as soft whispering, or leaves rustling in the wind, with ease.
-They will however also have difficulty in very noisy environments due to speech sounds being drowned out, similar to people with hearing loss,
+They will, however, have difficulty in very noisy environments.
+This is due to speech sounds being drowned out, similar to people with hearing loss.

 The 4 levels of hearing loss

 Mild hearing loss makes it difficult to hear quiet sounds, such as people whispering or the hum of electrical equipment.
 Conversations in quiet surroundings or with only one person are easier to hear.
 However, It may be difficult to hear well when in a group of people or in noisy surroundings.
 It may seem as though people are mumbling or speaking too softly.

 If you catch a hearing loss while it’s still mild you will have an advantage using hearing aids like the Lexie Lumen.
 The Lumen is fine-tuned to make speech clearer without making sound louder than you need.

 Moderate hearing loss will lead to experiencing hearing difficulties in many day-to-day situations.
 It becomes difficult to keep up with conversations, even in quiet environments.
 Understanding speech when you cannot see the person’s face can be a real challenge.
 Talking on the telephone will become quite difficult and listening will be challenging.
 You may find yourself becoming more irritated, frustrated, or withdrawn than before.